-The relevant individual will not receive an investment income as defined in the Belgian Tax Income Code upon the transfer of the Warrants and/or the automatic exercise of the Warrants into the Cash Settlement Amount on the relevant expiration date.
-The Belgian withholding tax is consequently not applicable to the amounts received by such individual pursuant to the transfer of the Warrants and/or the automatic exercise of the Warrants into the Cash Settlement Amount on the relevant expiration date.
+The relevant individual will not receive an investment income as defined in the Belgian Tax Income Code upon the transfer of the Warrants and/or the automatic exercise of the Warrants into the Early Cash Settlement Amount (if applicable) and/or the Cash Settlement Amount on the relevant expiration dates.
+The Belgian withholding tax is consequently not applicable to the amounts received by such individual pursuant to the transfer of the Warrants and/or the automatic exercise of the Warrants into the Early Cash Settlement Amount (if applicable) and/or the Cash Settlement Amount on the relevant expiration dates.